Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

-To prove this claim, we first find the $\GLt$-counterparts of the $\PGLt$-schemes $\PP(1,2n)$ and $\Delta_{1,2n}$, which we call respectively $\PP(V_n)\sm$ and $D\sm$.
-Having that, we apply a general strategy, not available in the $\PGLt$-equivariant setting, to study the morphism
+To prove the key lemma we first find the $\GLt$-counterparts of the $\PGLt$-schemes $\PP(1,2n)$ and $\Delta_{1,2n}$, which we call respectively $\PP(V_n)_3$ and $D_3$.
+We then apply a new argument, not available in the $\PGLt$-equivariant setting, to show that the morphism